Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/gamepads-playstation.md

 * [`DualShock3GamepadHID`](xref:UnityEngine.InputSystem.DualShock.DualShock3GamepadHID): A DualShock 3 controller connected to a desktop computer using the [HID interface](hid-specification-introduction.md).
 Currently only supported on macOS.
 Doesn't support [rumble](gamepad-haptics.md).
 * [`DualShock4GamepadHID`](xref:UnityEngine.InputSystem.DualShock.DualShock4GamepadHID): A DualShock 4 controller connected to a desktop computer using the [HID interface](hid-specification-introduction.md).
 Supported on macOS, Windows, UWP, and Linux.
 * [`DualSenseGamepadHID`](xref:UnityEngine.InputSystem.DualShock.DualSenseGamepadHID): A DualSense controller connected to a desktop computer using the [HID interface](hid-specification-introduction.md).
 Supported on macOS, Windows.
-* [`DualShock4GampadiOS`](xref:UnityEngine.InputSystem.iOS.DualShock4GampadiOS): A DualShock 4 controller connected to an iOS Device via Bluetooth.
+* [`DualShock4GampadiOS`](xref:UnityEngine.InputSystem.iOS.DualShock4GampadiOS): A DualShock 4 controller connected to an iOS Device with Bluetooth.
 Requires iOS 13 or higher.
 * [`SetLightBarColor(Color)`](xref:UnityEngine.InputSystem.DualShock.DualShockGamepad.SetLightBarColor(UnityEngine.Color)): Used to set the color of the light bar on the controller.

 Unity supports PlayStation controllers on WebGL in some browser and OS configurations, but treats them as basic [`Gamepad`](xref:UnityEngine.InputSystem.Gamepad) or [`Joystick`](xref:UnityEngine.InputSystem.Joystick) devices, and doesn't support rumble or any other DualShock-specific functionality.